About the award:

 Dugal Hunt

-Director, CBRE Global Investors
+Director, CBRE Investment Management

 Dugal joined CB Richard Ellis Investors in March 2004.
 Prior to this he has worked at Investment Property Databank on the Portfolio Analysis Service for 3.5 years.
 Dugal gathered valuable experience during his time at IPD, understanding and analysing portfolio performance statistics.